The <table> Element

 immutable This property is ignored is the target runtime is "MyBatis3Kotlin"

 This property is used to select whether MBG will generate immutable model classes - this means that the classes will not have "setter" methods and the constructor will accept values for each field in the class.
+For Kotlin, the data class will be generated with "val" properties instead of "var" properties.

 If true, this forces the model classes to be built with paramterized constructors regardless of the value of the "constructorBased" property.